Gordon Cummins: Press coverage

-Due to wartime restrictions on newsprint, the murders committed by Cummins initially received only limited press coverage, largely because of the ongoing global conflict.
-Nonetheless, the murders quickly became the prime topic of conversation among West End prostitutes, many of whom became increasingly reluctant to offer their services to individuals they did not consider regular clients.
-On 13 February, the bodies of both Lowe and Jouannet were discovered just hours apart.
-Both murders were soon linked to the murder of Evelyn Oatley, and the perpetrator was dubbed by the press as the Blackout Killer.
-The murders became nationwide headlines.
+Due to wartime restrictions on newsprint, the murders initially received only limited press coverage, largely because of the ongoing global conflict.
+Nonetheless, the murders quickly became the prime topic of conversation among West End prostitutes, many of whom became increasingly reluctant to offer their services to individuals they did not consider regular and trusted clients.
+Women who did not engage in prostitution became increasingly reluctant to walk the streets of the West End alone after dusk.

+On 13 February, the bodies of both Lowe and Jouannet were discovered within two hours of each other.
+Both murders were soon linked to the murder of Oatley, and the perpetrator was dubbed by the press as the "Blackout Killer."
+The murders made headlines nationwide, with several international periodicals also drawing parallels between these murders and those earlier committed by Jack the Ripper.